 To conclude, with so many offers of help from our neighbours through the various COVID-19 support groups in the borough, we should be able to ‘ride this storm’ and come out of this a stronger, kinder and more united community.

 Information for working parents

-With schools closing from end of school hours on Friday 20th March, keyworkers are still able to access support with childcare.
+With schools closed, keyworkers are still able to access support with childcare.
 Vulnerable children are also covered by this initiative.
 More detail on this should be found on the RBK website.
 For all children that are eligible for this support, school settings are also being encouraged to continue support over the Easter holidays.